GuillaumeGermain/CNN/README.md

 - [X] cleanup the readme
 - [X] display nice pics of cats/dogs in the readme
 - [ ] add a predict function for one picture after the training
-- [ ] train these models during a decent number of epochs
+- [ ] train these models over a decent number of epochs

 ## Context
 Let's train a dog and cat classifier over 10000 pictures (5000 dogs, 5000 cats).